scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Entering a single voice trigger and the corresponding command in Voice In Plus.
 :::

-We used the **Bulk Add** button to upload multiple commands from a two-column CSV file.
+We used the **Bulk Add** button to upload multiple commands from a two-column CSV file with commas as the field sepearator.
-A comma was the field separator.
 The file contents were selected and pasted in a text box that is opened upon clicking on the **Bulk Add** button.
 The voice-triggers reside in the left column, and the text replacements reside in the right column.
-Any capitalization in the voice trigger was ignored by the software, and the voice trigger was stored in lowercase.
+Any capitalization in the voice trigger was ignored by the software.

 Multiline text replacements had to be enclosed in double quotes.
 Internal double quotes were replaced with single quotes.